 According to the Bureau of Labor Statistics of the U.S. Department of Labor, "employment of audiologists is expected to grow by 37% from 2010 to 2020, much faster than the average for all occupations.
 Hearing loss increases as people age, so an aging population is likely to increase demand for audiologists.
 The early identification and diagnosis of hearing disorders in infants also will spur employment growth.
 Advances in hearing aid design, such as the reduction of feedback and a smaller size, may make the devices more appealing as a means to minimize hearing loss, leading to more demand for the audiologists who provide hearing aids."
 There is currently a shortage of audiologists in California since the only Au.D.
 Program in San Diego currently graduates eight to 10 audiologists per year.

-The Audiology Clinic on the Stockton campus will serve as a clinical site for students and has successfully operated since 2004.
-Our new Audiology Clinic on the San Francisco campus along with anticipated collaborations with many Northern California medical and audiology centers will provide student clinical experiences.
-The San Francisco Clinic will begin seeing patients in August 2014 and will provide residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.
+The Audiology Clinic on the Stockton campus will serve as an additional clinical site for students and has successfully operated since 2004.
+The Audiology Clinic on the San Francisco campus along with anticipated collaborations with many Northern California medical and audiology centers will provide student clinical experiences.
+The San Francisco Clinic will begin seeing patients in October 2014 and will provide residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.

 An audiologist shortage statewide makes this new Doctor of Audiology Program critically important to both the region and state health care systems.
 The program will continue Pacific's long history of producing graduates who are highly skilled health care practitioners.
 It will build upon Pacific's reputation and strengths in health sciences, reach new student markets, and align with our strategic plan, Pacific 2020.